Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots: Hybrid Trajectory Optimization

 \subsubsection{Switching Constraints}

 We associate the predefined traversal sequence with durations to describe the mode switching events, and determine the switching moment $t_S$ by optimizing durations under the switching constraints.
-At $t=t_S$, the pre- and post-switch states $\mathbf{q}^{-}$ and $\mathbf{q}^{+}$ are in different modes.
-Therefore, we impose configuration and motion constraints to implement the transition.
-The configuration switching constraint function from driving to traversing is formulated through geometric relations as follows:
+At $t=t_S$, we impose configuration and motion constraints to achieve mode transitions between pre- and post-switch states $\mathbf{q}^{-}$ and $\mathbf{q}^{+}$.
+By projecting $s_t$ onto the direction of $s_d$, the configuration switch constraint function from driving to traversing is formulated as:

-The motion switching constraint considers the velocity loss.
-We formulate this function from driving to traversing as follows: The functions for traversing to driving are also formulated through a similar derivation.
+The motion-switching constraint considers the velocity loss.
+By projecting velocity into the $s_t$ direction, we formulate this function from driving to traversing as follows: The functions for traversing to driving are also formulated through a similar derivation.